dog and bowl of dog food

 If your pet is struggling with a probable stomach issue, the best thing to do is take them to the vet, who will do a physical exam along with assessing your pet’s medical history and current symptoms.

 With so many possible causes for upset tummies, your vet will want to make sure that treatment addresses the right one.
-Depending on the specifics and severity of your pet’s problem, your vet might conduct fecal testing, draw blood, or take X-rays.
+Depending on the specifics and severity of your pet’s problem, your vet will conduct diagnostic testing that may include fecal testing, blood work, and/or X-rays.

 How to treat a dog with stomach issues?